ircv3/ircv3-specifications/extensions/chghost-3.2.md

 the same channel as the target client or have the client on a `MONITOR` list.
 Servers SHOULD additionally send the `CHGHOST` message to the client whose user and/or host has changed if the client supports the `chghost` capability.
+The server MUST defer sending CHGHOST messages to the client about successfully changing it's own user or host (for example, if using SASL and a virtual host is set) until both a successful `NICK` command and a successful `USER` command have been received.

-When the capability is not enabled for clients who share the same channel, servers should fall back to having the client `QUIT` the server, rejoin all channels, and re-establish the channel and user modes the client had before, as though the client had reconnected.
+When the capability is not enabled for other clients who share channels with or monitor the changed client, servers SHOULD send messages to simulate the client reconnecting.
+This allows clients to keep their user state up to date.
+For shared channels, the simulated events SHOULD include appropriate QUIT, JOIN and MODE commands, to restore membership and user channel modes.
+For monitored clients, the events SHOULD include appropriate RPL_MONOFFLINE and RPL_MONONLINE numerics.

+The server MUST send a `CHGHOST` message to a client, but MUST defer doing so until both a successful `NICK` command a successful `USER` command are received by the server.
+The server CAN choose to defer it until after registration is completed.

 ## The `CHGHOST` message